 Down to the River to Pray – Alison Krauss

 Alison Krauss lends her soft, angelic vocals to the historical Christian spiritual hymn ‘Down to the River to Pray’ for a baptism scene in the movie.
 The oldest version of this acapella song was recorded in 1867 and is attributed as an “African American spiritual.”
 Over the decades, the song has taken on many versions, with countless artists like blues/folk legend Lead Belly covering the song.

 I Am a Man of Constant Sorrow – Soggy Bottom Boys and Dan Tyminski

 The Soggy Bottom Boys are a fictional band made up just for the movie.
 Nashville singers like Dan Tyminski provided the singing voices for the actors such as George Clooney.
 Though the movie’s version of ‘I Am a Man of Constant Sorrow’ is the most popular, it was originally written in the early 1900s by Richard Burnett, a blind folk singer.

-Related: Find this classic on our playlist of popular country songs.
+Related: popular country songs.

 Hard Time Killing Floor Blues – Chris Thomas King